Frequently Asked Questions

 Q. How do I audit a class and what is the deadline for submitting an audit form?

 A. Audit forms are available online.
 The form should be completed and submitted to the registrar's office by the drop/add deadline.
 Refer to the academic calendar for specific deadlines.
-Fees are paid on ISIS.
+Fees are paid on ONE.UF.

 Q. I need something to prove I am a full time student.
 How can I verify this?